 What are Tesco Food Love Stories?

 Introduced, as far as I’m aware, in late 2019.
 The Tesco Food Love Stories is an online repository of colourful recipes, full of delightful ingredients, available from the Tesco website.
-The portfolio of recipes is split up into individual sections.
+The portfolio of recipes is split up into individual sections ideal for illustrating meal prep and scratch cook creation for beginners.
 It features everything from family meals, quick eats, healthy bites, virtually whatever you could need.
 This article will primarily be looking at the value for money customers can get from these recipes and how easy the website is to use to actually achieve that value for money.

 How do Tesco Food Love Stories help me to budget cooking from scratch?